bcaccinolo/game_of_life_ex/README.md

 - ✅faire un test affichant le temps mis par x iteration

+- 🔥fix tests

-- 🔥we have 2 GameOfLifeCore versions, have an interface to easily switch from one to another
+- we have 2 GameOfLifeCore versions, have an interface to easily switch from one to another use Behaviour

-- 🔥Performance optimisation
+- Performance optimisation
   - ✅StateAgent.environnement tout gérer en mode liste et non en matrice
   - ✅move the generation of the environment en the Task
     - on passe les valeurs du state et non les pids.